Terms of Service

 • Set prices, timelines, or scope — Contractors control all Job terms and are solely responsible for them

-The Service is provided on an "as available" basis and may be modified, suspended, or discontinued at any time in accordance with Section 5 (Beta Program) or with reasonable notice.
+The Service is provided on an "as available" basis and may be modified, suspended, or discontinued at any time in accordance with Section 5 (Rollout and Limited Releases) or with reasonable notice.

 4.2 Supported Jurisdictions